HardlyDifficult/hardlydifficult-eth/README.md

 Reusable contracts which can be imported into your Solidity contract.

- - Intefaces for 3rd party contracts:
+ - Interfaces for 3rd party contracts:
    - Uniswap
  - AntiOwnerProxy: set as the owner of a contract to allow anyone to make an ownerOnly call